haiitrv/angular-complete-guide-course/src/notes.md

 - The instructions in the DOM.

 - \*ng -> Structural directives: Change structure of the DOM by adding or changing it.

+- Attribute directives: Look like a normal HTML attribute (possibly with databinding or event binding), only affect/change the element they are added to.

+# Services & Dependency Injection

+- Services allow us to manage data, handle logic in a central place.

+# Observables

+- Can be known as a data source.
+- Is an object we import from a third party package such as RxJS.
+  -> Are constructs to which you subscribe to be informed about changes in data.

+- Observer (subscribe,...) gets executed to handle data, error, completion.